-Face ID is impressive, and you can expect to see it appear on more iPhones, and even iPads later this year.
-In fact, facial recognition will also be a means of unlocking some Android phones in 2018.
-Generally it works, but sometimes it doesn't.
-Here, we explain how to set up and use Face ID on the iPhone X, as well as offering advice on how to get Face ID to work better, what to do if Face ID stops working for you, how to make Face ID more reliable, and how to make Face ID work quicker.
+Generally Face ID works, but sometimes it doesn't.
+Here, we explain how to set up and use Face ID on the iPhone, as well as offering advice on how to get Face ID to work better, what to do if Face ID stops working for you, how to make Face ID more reliable, and how to make Face ID work quicker.

 How to set up Face ID

-Once you get your hands on the iPhone X, here's how to set up Face ID (if you skipped it during the initial setup for whatever reason):
+Once you get your hands on an iPhone with no Home button, here's how to set up Face ID (if you skipped it during the initial setup for whatever reason):

 - On your iPhone, go to Settings > Face ID & Passcode and enter your passcode.